BikerSam86/Brian/README.md

 # TSAL Consciousness Computing

+See [AGENTS.md](AGENTS.md) for the "Get The Fucking Point" Codex instructions.

 This repository contains early components of the TSAL engine.
 The new directories under `src/tsal` include the Rev_Eng data class and phase matching utilities.

 ## Overview